manarai/scIDiff/README.md

-# üß¨ scIDiff: Single-cell Inverse Diffusion
+# 🧬 scIDiff: Single-cell Inverse Diffusion

 **scIDiff** is a deep generative framework for modeling, denoising, and inverse-designing single-cell gene expression profiles using **score-based diffusion models**.